Emergent Spin Supersolids in Frustrated Quantum Materials

 The nature of the phase transitions has been actively discussed.
 Classical Monte Carlo simulations suggest Berezinskii-Kosterlitz-Thoueless (BKT) transitions between the Y-type spin supersolid and UUD phases, as well as between the UUD and V-type spin supersolid phases~\cite{gao2022spin}.
 Moreover, zero-temperature cluster mean-field calculations combined with finite-size scaling indicate second-order transitions in both cases~\cite{yamamoto2014quantum}.
 However, NMR experiments have revealed phase separation near the boundary between the UUD and V-type spin supersolid phases, supporting a first-order phase transition~\cite{xu2025nmr}.
 This discrepancy may originate from weak interlayer couplings and warrants further investigation.
-By contrast, the transition between the Y-type spin supersolid and UUD phases is observed experimentally to be continuous, in agreement with numerical results~\cite{xu2025nmr}.
+By contrast, the transition between the Y-type spin supersolid and UUD phases is observed experimentally to be continuous~\cite{xu2025nmr}, in agreement with numerical results.
 Similar $\tilde{\textnormal{Y}}$- and $\tilde{\textnormal{V}}$-type spin states are observed for in-plane magnetic fields~\cite{woodland2025continuum}, where isothermal magnetization measurements indicate a first-order transition~\cite{zhang2025field}, consistent with symmetry-based analyses~\cite{gao2022spin,zhang2025field}.

 Furthermore, the spin superfluid density can be estimated numerically via the superfluid stiffness $\rho _{s}$ using twisted boundary conditions~\cite{huang2025dissipationless}.
-In DMRG calculations on finite cylinders, a phase twist is introduced across the periodic boundary by modifying the spin-flip terms as $S_{i}^{+}S_{j}^{-}\rightarrow e^{i\theta }S_{i}^{+}S_{j}^{-}$.
+In numerical DMRG simulations on finite-size cylinders, a phase twist is introduced across the periodic boundary by modifying the spin-flip terms as $S_{i}^{+}S_{j}^{-}\rightarrow e^{i\theta }S_{i}^{+}S_{j}^{-}$.
 The superfluid stiffness is then calculated by the second order derivative of the ground-state energy with respect to the twist angle $\theta $ as